Lancaster County GIS User Guide

 When performing owner name searches, enter the last name first and omit any punctuation marks (commas, periods, apostrophies, etc.).
 If you are having trouble getting the desired results, try searching by last name only.

-For property Address searches, omit apostrophies and other puncuation from road name.
+For property address searches, enter the house (building) number and road name only - do not include city, state and zip code.
+Omit apostrophies and other puncuation from road name.
 Use standard abbreviations for street types (ave, rd, st, etc) and directionals (N, S, E, W).
-Searches which contain only a portion of the full address, such as the street name only or the house number and street name without the street type, can also be used to narrow down choices.
-Standard abbreviations for commonly used street types are listed below.
+Searches for partial addresses, such as street name only or the house number and street name without the street type, can be used to create a list of possible matches from which to choose.
+Standard abbreviations for commonly used street types are listed at the bottom of this page.

 Parcel data returned by successful searches will be displayed directly below the map window.
 Some searches will generate multiple search results.
 In this instance, click the "Select" link to the left of the desired parcel record.
 Use your browser's "Back" button to return to the summary listing.